Kilt

 How often do you wear a kilt?

 When you have as many kilts as I have you almost are obliged to wear them, aren't you?
-After my retirement some years ago, I'll wear a kilt almost every day.
-Sometimes not all day - I also wear jeans and shorts, of course - but there are many periods where i will be in a kilt from early morning to bead time.
-Therefore it is not about kilt or not, but which kilt today?
+After my retirement some years ago, it often is not so much a question of kilt or not, but which kilt today?

 Next page